 *

 The Irish Newcomers Club brings together students who are new to our school and students who wish to welcome newcomers to our school.
 We share information about our backgrounds and various cultures.
 We organize cultural excursions, enjoy outdoor activities, engage in volunteerism and participate in fundraising activities.
-We meet every Tuesday at lunch in Room 227 (Oct - May).
-Staff Contacts: Mrs. Healy and Mrs. Sanchez
+Staff Contact: A. Strizzi

 Learn to knit and crochet with the Knitting & Crochet Club.
 We make hats, scarves and blankets for those in need.
-We meet on Mondays after school in the Learning Commons.
-Contact: T. Partridge and K. Batabayal,
+Contact: K. Robinson

 The Leadership Camp Team organizes and hosts an annual off-site leadership camp for students.
 We meet throughout the month of September as needed to prepare for the camp.
-Staff Contact: A. McCullagh & J. Siok
+Staff Contact: J. Siok and K. Follis

 The Math Club works on challenging math problems, prepares for Waterloo Math contests,

 The Prom Committee plans and carries out all events related to prom.
 We meet as needed throughout the year.
 Please see staff contact for details.
-Staff Contacts: C. Sakiadis, M. Brinkworth, S. Kruzlics, F. El-Saikali
+Staff Contacts: N. Whitehouse

 The St. Patrick's High School Rainbow Alliance is a student-staff member alliance at St. Patrick's High School that is aimed at supporting and holding up members of our 2SLGBTQ+ community.
 Click on the link above to visit our website.
-Staff contacts: Dr. Joe, M. Koeslag, D. Alsen, D. Testa, S. Johnston
+Staff contacts: K. Robinson

 The Rhythm and blues Band is a full credit course offered after school.
 The Band performs regularly at school throughout the year.
 We meet in the music room (B11) every Thursday from 2:45 to 4:45.
 Contact: C. Dube